zamazan4ik/awesome-pgo/README.md

 * Phoronix Test Suite (PTS) integration with PGO: [GitHub](https://github.com/phoronix-test-suite/phoronix-test-suite/blob/master/pts-core/modules/pgo.php)
 * An [article](https://thenewstack.io/how-to-use-bolt-binary-optimization-and-layout-tool/) about BOLT
 * Nvidia paper about PGO in gamedev: [Publication](https://research.nvidia.com/publication/2021-07_cooperative-profile-guided-optimization)

-## Where PGO did not help (according to my tests)

-* [Catboost](https://catboost.ai/) - I think this is due to the highly math-oriented nature of this.
-I did a test on `fit` and `calc` modes (training and evaluation, respectively) on `epsilon` dataset.
-In the `calc` mode PGO for some reason made things even worse.
-Maybe, PGO could help in other modes but I didn't test it (yet).

 ## Contribute